Home BelgiumYour Lengthy Sightseeing Guide to Leuven, Belgium

 Fonske Statue

-I was warned that I might feel old among the largely student population but that turned out to be a bit of an exaggeration.
-Sure, Leuven certainly has the feeling of a student city but that certainly doesn’t define it.
-One statue though that reflects the student side of Leuven, is the Fonske Statue.
+I was warned that I might feel old among the largely student population, but that turned out to be a bit of an exaggeration.
+Sure, Leuven certainly has the feeling of a student city, but that certainly doesn’t define it.
+One statue, though, that reflects the student side of Leuven, is the Fonske Statue.

 Standing off the main square, the statue shows a university student reading a book, letting wisdom from the glass above pour into his head.
 A nice idea, no?